-levels of crisis periods.
-With the onset of the Global Financial Crisis of 2008 to 2010, volatility jumps in both economies, declining thereafter to roughly equal levels.
-Reduced Mexico-U.S. differences in income volatility reflect the improved execution of monetary and fiscal policies in Mexico, which as in much of Latin America has helped lower inflation, reduce government debt, and stabilize GDP growth (Edwards, 2009).
-In panel (b) of Figure 9, we compare volatility in quarter-to-quarter GDP growth in the United States to the same migrant-sending countries examined with regard to relative GDP levels in Figure 8.
+To characterize changes in U.S. income volatility relative to that in migrant-sending economies, the left panel of figure 9 reports the standard deviation in quarterly real GDP growth in Mexico and the United States for rolling eight-quarter windows covering the period 1990:Q1-2016:Q1.
+Throughout this time span, volatility in GDP growth is higher in Mexico (average eightquarter standard deviation of 3.7 percent) than in the United States (average eight-quarter standard deviation of 2.0 percent).
+However, there are evident changes in relative volatility over time.
+After the 1995 peso crisis, volatility spiked in Mexico while remaining low in the United States.
+During the ensuing 10 years, volatility remained uniformly higher in Mexico, though well below the elevated levels of crisis periods.
+With the onset of the global financial crisis of 2008-10, volatility jumps in both economies, declining thereafter to roughly equal levels.
+Reduced differences between Mexico and the United States in income volatility reflect the improved execution of monetary and fiscal policies in Mexico-which, as in much of Latin America, has helped lower inflation, reduce government debt, and stabilize GDP growth (Edwards 2009).
+In the right panel of figure 9, we compare volatility in quarter-to-quarter GDP growth in the United States with the same migrant-sending countries examined with regard to relative GDP levels in figure 8.
 Here again, we see that volatility in GDP growth in migrant-sending nations has decreased relative to the United States, which has presumably dampened pressures for cross-border labor flows.